vlehtola/slam-course/README.md

 	Note: `<id>` refers to the container ID shown beside the container name (e.g., here 572aa1996226)

 	d.
-While in a newly open container terminal (one of two newly open terminals) go to `backpack/bagfiles/` and play one of the rosbags
+While in a newly open container terminal (one of two newly open terminals), go to `backpack/bagfiles/` and play one of the rosbags

            cd backpack/bagfiles/
            rosbag play <xx.bag> --clock

 	e.
-Go to another newly open container terminal, and look for rostopics as follows
+Go to another newly open container terminal and look for rostopics as follows

             rostopic list #Shows all the published rostopics rostopic echo <topicname> #shows data of specific rostopic <topicname>